 Wikipedia: "Existence of the greenhouse effect as such is not disputed.
 Naturally occurring greenhouse gases have a mean warming effect of about 33 °C (59 °F), without which Earth would be uninhabitable".

 Well maybe, I would say that daily exposure to the sun due to the rotation of the planet keeps us warm in combination with 70% of the surface being water (stabilizing the warmth), controls the climate more than you think.
 Any gas in the atmosphere only just serves to slow down the infrared radiation from the earth back into the cold space.

-In fact: The Earth is not a greenhouse.
+In fact: The Earth is not a greenhouse, or a closed system.
 It is always in the process of absorbing and discharging heat via the atmosphere and the oceans.
 If it retained heat all life on Earth would die.
 Even on a hot summer’s day, it will cool at night.
 Deserts, too, are often cooler at night.
 As for carbon dioxide, it is a trace gas in the atmosphere at barely 0,04%, but it is also the gas which all vegetation requires.
 In turn, vegetation gives off oxygen while we humans and other animals exhale carbon dioxide.

 "In our open-to-space atmosphere, the excellent radiating properties of all so-called "greenhouse gases" serve to cool the atmosphere, never to warm it.
 Any and all gases in our atmosphere cool the planet, either by absorbing solar radiation on its way to the surface or by taking energy away from the surface but at no stage can any gas add energy.
 In reality, it is the oxygen and nitrogen that act as "greenhouse gases" – they retain heat much longer than the gases now labeled such."
-(Source: Hans Schreuder, Final Analysis: Climate Change – Man-made or not? ).
-There seems to be some merit to his research.
+(Source: Hans Schreuder, Final Analysis: Climate Change – Man-made or not? ) and Principia Scientific CO2 global warming coffin .